jsondevers/overflown/theory/proofs/README.md

 ### Implication

 Propositions of the form “If P, then Q” are called implications.
 This implication is often rephrased as “P IMPLIES Q.”

+### Conjunction

+Propositions of the form “P AND Q” are called conjunctions.
+This conjunction is often rephrased as “P AND Q.”

+### Disjunction

+Propositions of the form “P OR Q” are called disjunctions.
+This disjunction is often rephrased as “P OR Q.”

+### Negation

+Propositions of the form “NOT P” are called negations.
+This negation is often rephrased as “NOT P.”

+### Axiom

+An axiom is a proposition that is assumed to be true without proof.